What is Diversity Certification?

 - Expertise in developing diversity leadership competency.

-- Expertise in diagnosing organizational culture and competence gaps
+- Expertise in diagnosing organizational culture and competence gaps (Critical for organizational change).

 - Expertise in promoting inclusive organizations that attract the most talented recruits